Bride Speech: How to Write Yours + Real Examples

 “Your love has been my foundation, and I hope to carry the lessons you’ve taught me into my marriage.”

-Many brides also take a separate moment later to thank their mom with a short speech and a bouquet dedication — a beautiful new wedding tradition.
-You can read more about that here.
+Many brides also take a separate moment later to thank their mom with a short speech and a bouquet dedication.

 In the video above, Eryn does just that, closing her speech with a heartfelt tribute and the surprise gift of her bridal bouquet.